-Full tuition and fees for an incoming freshman, before discounts, are nearly \$14,000.
-However, approximately 85 percent of Bishop Chatard families receive an immediate discount close to \$3,000 for being part of an archdiocesan parish.
-Multi-student discounts and archdiocesan/Bishop Chatard employee discounts reduce the initial cost further for many families.
-This takes that starting number to one slightly below \$11,000 for most families.
+Approximately 89 percent of Bishop Chatard families receive an immediate tuition discount just over \$3,000 for being part of an Archdiocesan parish.
+Multi-student discounts and archdiocesan/Bishop Chatard employee discounts also reduce the initial tuition for some families.
+A vast majority of our students' tuition starts around \$11,000.

+\$11,000 is a big number, we know that.
 That is where the financial aid process begins.

-OVER 46 PERCENT OF BISHOP CHATARD STUDENTS RECEIVE SOME FORM OF FINANCIAL AID.
+OVER 48 PERCENT OF BISHOP CHATARD STUDENTS RECEIVE SOME FORM OF FINANCIAL AID.

-Bishop Chatard remains committed to assisting any family who desires and is committed to a Bishop Chatard educational experience for their children.
+Bishop Chatard remains committed to assisting any family that desires and is committed to a Bishop Chatard educational experience for their children.
 All financial aid available at Bishop Chatard is based on need.
-Indiana Choice Scholarships (vouchers) and Tax Credit Scholarships (SGOs) are available to all incomequalifying families.
-In addition to these incomequalifying scholarships, Bishop Chatard awards over \$1.1 million in financial aid annually.
-That is an average of just over \$3,300 per student receiving financial aid.
+Indiana Choice Scholarships, commonly known as vouchers, and Tax Credit Scholarships (SGOs) are available to all income-qualifying families.